Design-and-Implementation-of-IS/intro-to-git-danaroshrosh/README.md

 # :wave: The Basics of GitHub
+# To Run the jar file :
+In the cmd write :java -jar HW2.jar

 ## 🤓 Course overview and learning outcomes